eKeiran/QuizLand/README.md

-# Quizzland
+# Quizland
-Create a quiz interface in Java!
+Create your own Quizzes in Java!!